M0nica/gatsby-solar-system-workshop/instructions/01_instructions.md

 # 01 • Customize Gatsby Site Information
 ## Background 📚
-Generally important Gatsby site configuration and meta data lives within the gatsby-config.js file at the root of the site folder.
-You'll usually see a gatsby-config.js file that resembles:
+Generally important Gatsby site configuration and meta data lives within the gatsby-config.js file at the root of the site folder. `gatsby-config` is endlessly customizable hover you may often see a gatsby-config.js file that resembles:

 ```js
 module.exports = {